 - C items: This is the rest of your inventory that doesn’t sell much, has the lowest inventory value, and makes up the bulk of your inventory cost.

 ABC analysis lets you customize your cycle counting process, which optimizes inventory control for your unique needs.
 For example, you might decide that A items should be counted every month, while B items only need to be counted every quarter.
 QuickBooks Enterprise updates inventory counts in real-time with cycle counts, without requiring a business to shut down their warehouse.

 With the right solution to meet inventory accounting challenges, you can make better reports, which leads to better business decisions.
-And with less time spent chasing down answers to inventory accounting mysteries, you can free yourself up to spend more time growing your business.
+And with less time spent chasing down answers to inventory tracking mysteries, you can free yourself up to spend more time growing your business.